YijenChan/Root_Teller_RCA/office_mini_storm_dataset/README.md

-# Office Mini-Storm: A Synthetic Microservice Log Dataset
+# Office Mini-Storm: A multimodal Dataset for Root Cause Analysis in Microservice System

 ## Overview